v-tisip/windows-uwp-pr.de-de/windows-apps-src/audio-video-camera/playready-encrypted-media-extension.md

         // TODO: send the secure stop challenge to a server that handles the secure stop challenge

-        // TODO: Recevie and response and call event.target.Update() to proecess the response });
+        // TODO: Receive and response and call event.target.Update() to proecess the response });

     // add 'keyerror' eventhandler